JAC-CS-Game-Programming-Fall22/5-Angry-Birds/README.md

     }
     ```

-  - Make sure you understand how this function works since you'll have to use it for the assignment!
+  - Make sure you understand how this function works since you'll have to **use it for the assignment**!

 And with that, we have a fully functioning game of Angry Birds!